BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 11. After everything is done, the `code_metrics.py` script will be done and play a sound to notify you that the script has finished.

 #### Metrics_Changes

+This script is used to generate the metrics evolution, and metrics statistics and linear regressions of the repositories specified in the `DEFAULT_REPOSITORIES` dictionary.
+It is really usefull to analyze the changes of the metrics of the classes and methods of the repositories over time in order to select the classes and methods that had a substantial changes.
+Those changes can be related to changes in the software design, which can be related to refactorings, bugs, performance improvements and many other things.
+This data and metadas can be used for selecting good candidates in order to generate a worked example for the classes of Software Engineering courses, as this is the main goals of this project.

+##### Configuration

-To run this code as you want, you must modify the following constants:
+In order to run this code as you want, you must modify the following constants:

 1. `VERBOSE`: This is imported from the `code_metrics.py`file, in which you must specify if you want to see the progress bar and the print statements, you must set the `VERBOSE` constant to `True`.
 If not, then a more clean output will be shown, with only the progress bar of the script execution, which is the default value of the `VERBOSE` constant.
 2. `DEFAULT_REPOSITORIES`: This is imported from the `code_metrics.py`file, in which you must specify the repository name and the repository url.
 3. `MINIMUM_CHANGES`: This constant is used to specify the minimum number of changes that a class or method must have in order to be processed.
 If the class or method didn't have at least `MINIMUM_CHANGES` changes, it will not be processed.